CMS-1500 Form: Maximum 12 ICD-10-CM Diagnosis Codes in Box 21 & How to Fill It Out

 - Meeting audit and compliance requirements

 Therefore, knowing the exact limit—12—is vital to submit fully compliant claims.
+Stay alert for payer‑specific updates via payer bulletins.

-Payer-specific considerations in 2025
+Payer-Specific Considerations in 2025

 By 2025, some private payers or Medicare Advantage plans may choose to enforce stricter filters on diagnosis count or relevance.
 To maintain claim integrity: